AIcoding-girl/AIcoding-girl/README.md

 ## What I'm about 🌱

-I love diving into the fascinating world of mathematics and exploring how it can help solve complex problems.
 My goal is to create efficient, impactful, and user-friendly applications that serve real-world needs.

 ## Current Projects 🚀